sourcegraph/about/blogposts/announcing-sourcegraph-3.4.md

 }
 ```

-**Note:** Upgrade notifications are always shown for major.minor releases.
+Upgrade notifications are always shown for major (e.g. 4.0) or minor (e.g. 3.x) releases.

 ## Higher information density in search results

-We're tightening up the Sourcegraph UI to remove unnecessary whitespace, so you can see more information without scrolling.
-This release ships with a cleaner search results interface, and higher information density.
+We're tightening up the Sourcegraph UI to remove unnecessary whitespace so you can see more information without scrolling.
+This release ships with a cleaner search results interface.

+File search results (before and after):

 ![](/blog/3.4-density-2.png)

+Text search results (before and after):

 ![](/blog/3.4-density-1.png)

-## 3.4 Changelog
+## 3.4 changelog

 ### Added